Dicedead/cracking-the-hollywood-interview/index.md

 ---
 layout: generic
 ---
-# Why it is important to prepare before an interview
+# Why it is important to prepare before a movie pitch
 **TODO rewrite intro**
 On average, the production of a major box office movie costs $65 million, without counting the marketing and distribution fees.
 Unlike house construction, which usually ends up exactly like the pre-sketched plan, making a movie is unpredictable and anticipating the audience’s opinion is nearly impossible despite the effort and money spent.